CERT-Polska/ursadb/docs/datasets.md

 ursadb understands, and most commands work on one or more datasets.
-For example, it's easy to remove a dataset from ursadb with `dataset "dataset_id" drop` command, but removing a single file from indexes in dataset is very hard (in fact, not implemented).
+For example, it's easy to remove a dataset from ursadb with `dataset "dataset_id" drop` command, but removing a single file from an index (or dataset) is very hard (in fact, not implemented).

 ![](./dataset.png)

 When indexing new files, they are initially saved as very small datasets - usually smaller than 1000 files.
 That's because indexer can't fit more files in memory when indexing.
-But having too many small datasets is unhealthy for mquery.
+But having too many small datasets is unhealthy for ursadb.
 Querying 1000 or 10000 datasets has much more overhead than querying 10 ones.

-In theory you can merge all your datasets into one (using `compact all;` command repeatedly).
+In theory, you can merge all your datasets into one (using `compact all;` command repeatedly).
 This will work, but it's not recommended.
 That's because queries on really huge datasets can consume a lot of RAM (especially with wildcards), and because you can't benefit from streaming partial results.